mfat/tvhplayer/README.md

 ## Support
 - For any problems or bugs [create an issue](https://github.com/user/repository/issues/new)

-## Run the app with python (faster)
+## Run the app from source (faster)
-- You can run the code directly with python, thios way the app will start faster To do this:
+- You can run the code directly with python, this way the app will start faster.
+You may want to do this if you don't want to download the executable.
+To do this:
 - install python
 - download the [requirements.txt](https://github.com/mfat/tvhplayer/blob/main/requirements.txt) and run this command:
   `pip install -r requirements.txt`
 - Download [necessary resources](https://github.com/mfat/tvhplayer/releases/download/v2.0/v2.0.zip) and put in the same directory as tvhplayer.py
 - Run the app withL
-  `python3 tvhrec.py`
+  `python3 tvhplayer.py`